Majda8/movie_UI_search/README.md

-Here’s an updated and concise README for your **MovieSearch UI**:

----

 # MovieSearch UI

 Welcome to the **MovieSearch UI** project!
 This guide will help you create a user interface for interacting with the MovieSearch dataset, indexed in an Appbase app.
 We’ll leverage **DejaVu**, a user-friendly UI for Elasticsearch, to explore and manage the dataset.